HINKOKO/holbertonschool-system_linux/readelf/README.md

 	The Linker --> combines that object files with other object files and libraries to produce an executable.
 	By design, the ELF Format is cross-platform, flexible, extensible (support differents Endianesses for instance).

+	***Why bother learn ELF ?***
+	That learning helps to understand the inner working of our OS.
+In the case of security breach or suspicious files being able to look for and understand ELF is really valuable.
+We can gather the benefits like so:
+	- Generic in-depth understanding of how the OS works
+	- Development of software
+	- **DFIR** Digital Forensics and Incident Response
+	- Malware research (binary analysis)

 - **What kind of files are in the ELF format**

 	Here are some files in the ELF format: